Emmochka/ERLatin102/quiz2.md

 4. Quem.
 Antecedent: Nessus.
 Masculine singular.
 Accusative becasue he is the direct object of the verb "killed."

-5. Qua.
-Antecedent: a vial of blood.
+5. Qua.❌ Antecedent: a vial of blood.
 Feminine singular.
 Ablative because it is the instrument by which an action is done.

 6. Qui.
 Antecedent: Busiris.
 Masculine singular.
 Nominative because he is the subject who sacrifices the foreigners.